InjectiveLabs/sdk-go/client/keyring/README.md

 # Injective Chain Keyring Helper

 Creates a new keyring from a variety of options.
 See `ConfigOpt` and related options.
-This keyring helper allows to initialize Cosmos SDK keyring used for signing transactions.
+This keyring helper allows initializing the Cosmos SDK keyring used for signing transactions.

-It allows flexibly define a static configuration of keys, supports multiple pre-defined keys in the same keyring and allows to load keys from a file, derive from mnemonic or read plain private key bytes from a HEX string.
+It allows flexibly defining a static configuration of keys, supports multiple pre-defined keys in the same keyring, and allows loading keys from a file, deriving from mnemonic, or reading plain private key bytes from a HEX string.
 Extremely useful for testing and local development, but also robust for production use cases.

 ## Usage